luxonis/depthai-docs-website/FAQ.md

 layout: default
 title: Frequently Asked Questions
 toc_title: FAQ
-description: Common questions when first learning about or using DepthAI/uAI.
+description: Common questions and How-Tos when first learning about or using DepthAI/uAI.
 order: 6
 ---